Happy Earth Day! 15 Habits to Adopt for a More Sustainable Lifestyle

 Happy Earth Day!
-The first Earth Day was celebrated in 1970, so this is the 50th anniversary.
+The first Earth Day was celebrated in 1970, so this is the 51st anniversary.
 We have made some progress since then.
-America's air, rivers and lakes are a bit cleaner because of the Clean Water and Clean Air Acts, but we continue to face numerous environmental challenges like climate change, mass extinctions, over-fishing, ocean acidification, deforestation, mountains of plastic, and a global shortage of clean drinking water.
-So, adopting a sustainable lifestyle will be even more important in the 2020s.
+America's air, rivers and lakes are cleaner because of the Clean Water and Clean Air Acts, but we continue to face numerous environmental challenges like climate change, mass extinctions, over-fishing, ocean acidification, deforestation, mountains of plastic, and a global shortage of clean drinking water.
+So, adopting a sustainable lifestyle is more important than ever.

 1. Avoid single use plastic whenever possible.
 Every time I drop the mayonnaise bottle I thank God for plastic, but the down-side to so much plastic is becoming ever more apparent.
 It's destroying our oceans and researchers are finding it in the water we drink, the air we breathe and food we eat.
 It's everywhere and we aren't sure yet what negative impact it has on our health.
 So, say no to plastic straws, give up single use water bottles, and take your own bags to the grocery store.